Fusion breakthrough is a milestone for climate, clean energy

 It is incredibly difficult to control the physics of stars.
 Whyte said the fuel has to be hotter than the center of the sun.
 The fuel does not want to stay hot — it wants to leak out and get cold.
 Containing it is a challenge, he said.

-The achievement of net energy gain isn’t a huge surprise from the California lab because of the progress it had already made, according to Jeremy Chittenden, a professor at Imperial College in London specializing in plasma physics.
+Results from the California lab exceeded expectations, said Jeremy Chittenden, a professor at Imperial College in London specializing in plasma physics.

-But, he said, “that doesn’t take away from the fact that this is a significant milestone.”
+Although there’s a long way to go to turn fusion into a usable power source, Chittenden said, the lab’s achievement makes him optimistic that it may someday be “the ideal power source that we thought it would be” — one that’s carbon-free and runs on an abundant form of hydrogen that can be extracted from seawater.

 One approach to fusion turns hydrogen into plasma, an electrically charged gas, which is then controlled by humongous magnets.
 This method is being explored in France in a collaboration among 35 countries called the International Thermonuclear Experimental Reactor, as well as by researchers at the Massachusetts Institute of Technology and a private company.